Pin bar cfds price action method

 Support and resistance

-A pin bar that forms after cfds price hits an important support or resistance level can be used as a signal to enter the market.
+A pin bar that forms after cfds price hits an important support or resistance level can be used as a signal to enter the cfds market.
 When this pattern forms the trades taken should be in the opposite direction of the tail.

-If the market moves up this forms a pin bar with tall upper tail, then the signal is to short.
+If the cfd market moves up this forms a pin bar with tall upper tail, then the signal is to short.

-If the market moves down the forms a pin bar with tall lower tail, then the signal is to long.
+If the cfd market moves down the forms a pin bar with tall lower tail, then the signal is to long.

 Combining With Support & Resistance

-Trendlines and moving averages
+CFD Trendlines and moving averages

-Combining With Trend Lines
+Combining With CFD Trend Lines

 Combining With Moving Averages

-CFDs Fibo Retracement Levels
+CFDs Fib Retracement Levels

-Pin bars that form after cfds price touches a Fibonacci retracement level can also be used as signals to enter the market.
+Pin bars that form after cfds price touches a Fibonacci retracement level can also be used as signals to enter the cfds market.

-Combining With CFDs Fibo Retracement Levels
+Combining With CFDs Fibonacci Retracement Levels

 These patterns are often formed near extremes in market swings, and they often occur at after false breaks.
 This is why this pattern is used to place trades in the opposite direction of the tail.